ivenwan/archsim/design_doc/spec.md

 Update the PE and Memory to adopt the newly created input and output queues.
 Run regression and fix if any issue. create a regression run command and self check if anything goes run.

+A databuffer in flight has several properties to model inflight status: the total size, the total received size, the total sent size and buffering size.
+The inbound data size is added to total received size, the outbound data size is added to the total sent size.
+The bytes temporarily hold in the buffer is the buffering size.
+When is possible, the queue attempt to maximize the transmission efficiency by accumulate enough in the buffering before sending a chunk to the channel with max channel capacity.
+For channels with infinite capacity, the transmission complete instantaneously.